 All applicants to the program should have previously earned a master's degree.
 Special admission for concurrent studies toward a master's degree and the higher education certificate may be allowed for persons currently employed in higher education.
 Students interested in this admission category should first meet with the director of the Center for the Study of Higher Education.
 The person wishing to pursue a doctorate in an academic department may concurrently undertake the certificate program as a cognate or minor.
 Such students must apply to the Graduate School for admission to the academic department and also apply for admission to the Center for the Study of Higher Education and must be admitted to both programs.
+Applicants wishing to pursue only the certificate program must apply to both programs.
 Applicants wishing to pursue only the certificate program must apply to the Graduate School for admission as a special non-degree student.